MarkieWasTaken/Python-Quiz-AI/README.md

 **Issue: Hotkeys not working**
 - Make sure you run the script with administrator privileges on Windows
 - Check if another application is using the same hotkey combination

+**Issue: API errors or rate limits**
+- Verify your Gemini API key is valid and active
+- Check your API quota at [Google AI Studio](https://aistudio.google.com/)

 ---